Asalamu alaykum wa rahmatullahi wa barakatu

 Since my kids are past the Ramadan countdown phase, I knew they would enjoy something that would challenge them, yet still be useful and exciting.
 I quickly realised though, that we could all join in and benefit.
 I can already envision everyone thinking about the answers, and waking up every day trying to decipher what the code could be.
 To make it even more challenging, the envelopes don’t have to be given out in order – give your family the choice of making it ‘easy’ or ‘hard’.
 I already know my family will go for the harder option – who doesn’t love a good challenge?!

 So, are you up for attempting to crack the Ramadan code??
 If YES, here’s how to do set it up – don’t worry, its simple, and inexpensive, Alhamdulillah.
+I have used the book ‘Fasting in Ramadan as observed by the Prophet (peace be upon him) as a reference for the questions and answers.

 Things you’ll need: